antaldaniel/reprex/content/home/accomplishments.md

     company_logo: textilebase
     date_start: '2024-09-01'
     description: "TextileBase links museum, archive, and research records on garments into a multilingual knowledge graph to support dress history, cultural heritage, and sustainable fashion."
+  - title: FUDSS
+    company: Reprex
+    company_url: ../observatories/finno-ugric/
+    company_logo: FUDSS_logo
+    date_start: '2025-03-06'
+    description: "We built the Finno-Ugric Data Sharing Space as a federated platform that solves some of the hardest data challenges — linking scattered, multilingual, public and private collections while respecting local knowledge and legal frameworks.
+By stress-testing our methods in this complex cultural setting, we developed tools directly applicable to equally difficult business data problems across borders and industries."
   - title: Smart Policy Documents Monitor National Policy
     company: Slovak Ministry of Culture
     company_url: ../post/2023-03-06_reprex-opa/